madeindra/madeindra.github.io/_posts/2024-12-08-money-data-type-in-golang.md

 ## Enter the JSON Interface

-I would use JSON for most of my API, this is the format most consumer expect to get.
+I would use JSON for most of my API, this is the format most consumers expect to get.

 In Go, there are JSON interface methods that we can override to customize the behaviour when receiving request and sending response.
-We will use this to eliminate the need to manually call the `String` to `Integer` parsing method everytime.
+We will use this to eliminate the need to manually call the `String` to `Integer` parsing method every time.

 ### Determining The Number of Decimal Place

 Before we start, let's talk a little bit about currency.

-Most countrie uses 2 decimal places.
+Most countries use 2 decimal places.
 There's country like Kuwait that uses 3 decimal places.
 And there are countries like Indonesia and Japan that use no decimal place at all.
-I havn't found any country that use more than 3 decimal places, yet.
+I haven't found any country that uses more than 3 decimal places, yet.

 Being ambitious, let's say we want to support all currency from every country in the world.
-Standardizing 3 decimal place on the backend would be great, on the frontend we don't need to care; `"1"`, `"1.0"`, `"1.00"` or `"1.000"` will all be treated as `"1.000"`.
+Standardizing 3 decimal places on the backend would be great.
+On the frontend we don't need to care; `"1"`, `"1.0"`, `"1.00"` or `"1.000"` will all be treated as `"1.000"`.
 Less stress for the API consumers, less conflict we will have.
 LOL!

 ### Overriding JSON Marshal/Unmarshal